-• White • Prefer not to respond • Prefer to self-describe • Please indicate how you identify yourself (select all that apply) Man Nonbinary Woman (neither, both, or prefer to self-define): • Prefer not to respond • you identify as transgender and/or nonbinary? (optional) No Yes nonbinary Yes, transgender Prefer to self-describe: Prefer not to respond • Asexual Bisexual Gay or Lesbian Heterosexual/ Straight Queer Prefer to self-describe: Prefer not to respond 8.
-Wh ere do you live in Tompkins County?
-Map 9.
-Hov w long have you lived in Tompkins County?
-0 to 5 years 6 to 10 years 11 to 20 years 10.
-W hat is the highest level of education you have completed?
-Some schooling without a high school diploma High school diploma or GED Associate's degree Bachelor's degree Master's degree Doctoral degree
+- Native Hawaiian or Other Pacific Islander (Original Peoples)

+White

+Prefer not to respond

+Prefer to self-describe

+- 6. a) Please indicate how you identify yourself (select all that apply)

+- Man

+- Nonbinary

+- Woman

+- (neither, both, or prefer to self-define):

+- Prefer not to respond

+- 6b) Do you identify as transgender and/or nonbinary? (optional)

+- No

+- Yes nonbinary

+- Yes, transgender

+- Prefer not to respond

+- 7. Please indicate how you identify yourself

+- Asexual

+- Bisexual

+- Gay or Lesbian

+- Heterosexual/ Straight

+- Queer

+- Prefer not to respond

+- 8. Where do you live in Tompkins County?

+- Map

+- 9. How long have you lived in Tompkins County?

+- 0 to 5 years

+- 6 to 10 years

+- 11 to 20 years

+- 10. What is the highest level of education you have completed?

+- Some schooling without a high school diploma

+- High school diploma or GED

+- Associate's degree

+- Bachelor's degree

+- Master's degree

+- Doctoral degree